SharePoint/sp-dev-docs/docs/sp-add-ins/debug-and-troubleshoot-a-remote-event-receiver-in-a-sharepoint-add-in.md

+---
+title: Debug and troubleshoot a remote event receiver in a SharePoint Add-in ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Debug and troubleshoot a remote event receiver in a SharePoint Add-in
 Set up the your development environment to debug remote events in by using Visual Studio.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).